Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

 If you have any questions please feel free to contact me by e-mail at yuexin.xiang@cug.edu.cn.

 ## Appendix
+This part corresponds to Table II and Table III in the paper.

 | Feature       | Description                                                                                    |
 | --------------| ---------------------------------------------------------------------------------------------- |
 | **`PAI`**     | The pure amount indicator                          |